What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 But the reality is this: about 80% of American consumers turn to the Internet to find information and reviews before making purchasing or service decisions, and that number is only growing.
 And, for every crooked website, there are dozens of well-intentioned, richly populated resources for those making such decisions.
 As professionals in this space, it is our responsibility to educate ourselves on how digital platforms and marketing work, and how we can engage in those practices legally, ethically, and to the maximum benefit of those seeking addiction treatment.

-Recovery Brands is publishing a series of papers to shine light on this topic, and create dialogue on the most effective way to integrate standard, traditional digital marketing practices in the addiction space.
-The first paper can be found here, but below, we’ve written a summary of the major ethical standards by which Recovery Brands holds itself to, and encourages others in the addiction industry to consider.
+Recovery Brands aims to shine light on this topic, and create dialogue on the most effective way to integrate standard, traditional digital marketing practices in the addiction space.
+In 2017, Recovery Brands launched ETHOS, a first-of-its-kind series of professional events focused solely on ethical marketing and business operations.
+These events brought together thought leaders, experts, and facility operators to discuss tactical strategies by which individual providers could improve their own practice and we could join forces to elevate the industry by way of ethical business practices.
+Additionally, we published a paper on the importance of ethical standards for digital marketing, which can be found here, and below, we’ve written a summary of the major ethical standards by which Recovery Brands holds itself to, and encourages others in the addiction industry to consider.

 - Helping others, and doing good: Above all, the mission of our industry is to help those struggling with substance use disorders, and help positively influence the lives of others.
 When it comes to digital marketing, all efforts made should support this mission.
 The act of helping others and doing good is called beneficence, and is the cornerstone of our industry.
 It’s important that this value is upheld as treatment providers increasingly use the Internet to reach potential clients.